bigabdoul/BlazorFormManager/WALK-THROUGH.md

  }
 ```

+These class models will be used to submit a user's registration data and update their
+information.
+The properties of the first class, `UpdateUserModel`, are common to both
+registering and updating a user's personal information.
+It serves as the base class for
+`RegisterUserModel`.

 At this point the Solution no longer builds.
-Don't worry, we're going to fix
+Don't worry, we're going to fix everything
-everything shortly.
+shortly.

 ## Step 8: Creating more components